rohitagarwal-gkmit/retailpulse-docs/docs/functional_docs.md

 ## Module 1: Bill Generation

 ### Purpose
-To enable fast and accurate billing for customers at the store level, with all data automatically synced.
+To enable fast and accurate billing for customers at the store level, with all data automatically synced, primarily handled by the Sales role.

 ### Features